Beneficiaries and their projects

 Keywords: Antarctic precipitation, microphysics, remote sensing.

 The proposed field trip is a measurement campaign at Princess Elisabeth Antarctica, a Belgian scientific base in East-Antarctica.
 The goal of this campaign is the study of precipitation at this specific location, in between the plateau and the coastline.
 Emphasis will be given to the characterization of riming: the growth of ice crystals and snowflakes by collection of supercooled liquid water droplets from the clouds.
-Due to the presence of mountains of almost 3000 m of altitude in a 25 km radius from the station, it will be particularly relevant to examine the effects of the complex orography on clouds and snowfall in the area.
-The importance of this study lies in the major role that precipitation plays in the ice sheet mass balance of Antarctica, which, for its deep links to the sea level change, is one of the crucial topics in the study of climate change.
+Due to the presence of mountains of almost 3000 m of altitude within a 25 km radius of the station, it will be particularly relevant to examine the effects of the complex orography on clouds and snowfall in the area.
+The importance of this study lies in the major role that precipitation plays in the ice sheet mass balance of Antarctica, which, for its deep links to sea level change, is one of the crucial topics in the study of climate change.

 The “SnowPixel”, a prototype ground-based sensor, will be deployed at the base and it will be used for characterizing the mass properties of the local precipitation.
 It will be collocated with the Multi Angle Snowflake Camera, which will provide us with the complementary geometrical properties of crystals and snowflakes.
-Additionally, a cloud and a scanning precipitation radar systems will allow the monitoring of clouds and snowfall with a larger spatial coverage, above the base and in its interaction with the nearby orography.
+Additionally, a cloud and a scanning precipitation radar system will allow the monitoring of clouds and snowfall with a larger spatial coverage, above the base and in its interaction with the nearby orography.
 More generally, these instruments will contribute to the collection of an unprecedented dataset in the inland region of East-Antarctica where only limited observations are currently available.

 Project: Filter sampling to identify the sources and processing of atmospheric organic aerosols in the Siberian Arctic